 Once the breach is waived by the innocent party, it would lose its entitlement to terminate or claim damages resulting from the repudiatory breach.

 As such, it is important for the innocent party not to do anything after a repudiatory breach that could be implied as affirming the contract or waiving the breach so as not to lose the right to termination.
 It is usual for the contract to include the following boilerplate clauses to avoid any inadvertent waiver:

 The innocent party can exercise its right to rescind the contract and reverse any performance of rights and obligations.
-Any unperformed rights and obligations fall away and the original positions of the parties prior to entry into the contract are restored.
-Again the innocent party will have to take care not to lose the “right to rescind” by making the election (i) in clear and unambiguous statement; (ii) without undue delay; and (iii) not have affirmed the contract by conduct.
+Any unperformed rights and obligations fall away and the original positions of the parties before entering into the contract are restored.
+Again the innocent party will have to take care not to lose the “right to rescind” by making the election (i) in a clear and unambiguous statement; (ii) without undue delay, and (iii) not have affirmed the contract by conduct.

 To prevent any innocent or unintentional pre-contractual statement from being inadvertently becoming a pre-contractual representation, the parties would usually include an “Entire Agreement” clause and / or a “Non-reliance” clause in the contract.

 An Entire Agreement clause usually include terms to the effect of: “This Agreement sets out the entire agreement and understanding between the parties with respect to the subject matter of it” - to prevent the parties from adducing extrinsic evidence to affect the document's content.